wso2/docs-open-banking/en/docs/install-and-setup/setting-up-servers.md

         If you don't have a WSO2 Open Banking subscription, [contact us](https://wso2.com/solutions/financial/open-banking/#contact) for more information.

-2. Extract the downloaded WSO2 Open Banking Accelerator zip file.
+2. Extract the downloaded WSO2 Open Banking Accelerator zip files.
 WSO2 Open Banking Accelerator contains the following accelerators.

     - wso2-obiam-accelerator-3.0.0